Gillingham-Lab/tbwk-opener/README.md

 - Successfully reads y- and x-values of a recorded spectrum
 - Also reports on tabled data contained in the worksheet (such as A260 for nucleic acids, or direct nucleic concentration as chosen by the method)

+A protein worksheet (no example provided) showed similar behaviour and should work without any issues.

 ## Usage